 This plan will take us through several Old and New Testament passages.

 At the beginning of each week (preferably on Sunday) there is one chapter (or two) to read.
 A passage of 10-15 verses is suggested for deeper study on Monday-Friday, taking 2 or 3 verses each day.
 Saturday is a catch up day.

-The goal with this plan to become consistent and disciplined in daily time with the Lord.
+The goal with this plan is to become consistent and disciplined in daily time with the Lord.
 It may seem complicated and labored at first, but once the habit is established, it will become a cherished part of your day.
 On weekdays, you may want to set aside 15 minutes with your Bible, a pen or pencil and a notebook.
 (See below for suggested study method.)
 God will meet you there!
 You are welcome to read along with me this year!

 5 Step Bible Study Method

 Step 1: Look at the passage — read over the 2-3 verses for the day.
 (Example: for the first week in January we are studying Luke 2:41-52, so on Monday you could read verses 41-43; on Tuesday, v.
 44-45; Wednesday, v.
 46-47; Thursday, v.
 48-49; Friday, v.
 50-52)

 Step 2: List the facts — in your notebook, make a list of the facts in the passage.
 Don’t put it in your own words, but use actual words from the passage itself.